 The 5 aviation trends to follow closely

+With ever-changing software technologies and increasingly sophisticated materials, the aerospace industry is a rapidly changing industry.
+The way the airlines are going to manage these changes and all those that are yet to come will shape the sector in the coming years.
+With ever-changing software technologies and increasingly sophisticated materials, the aerospace industry is a rapidly changing industry.
+The way airlines are going to integrate these changes and all those that are yet to come will shape the sector in the coming years.
 If the launch of a new device remains the most publicized event, what happens behind the scenes is no less crucial.
 The way in which devices communicate with other systems, collect data or move at altitude is as important as new equipment.
 The current economic context also plays a key role, influencing the way airlines reinvest their profits and plan for the future.

 1. Software advances